 As a small business owner, finding the right business credit card can be crucial for managing expenses while also maximizing rewards.
 Just because you’re hard at work building your business doesn’t mean you can’t rack up some serious travel rewards along the way.

-The Chase Ink business cards include four powerful cards that routinely offer enticing sign-up bonuses, competitive earning categories and, most importantly, an opportunity to accumulate a ton of valuable Chase Ultimate Rewards points.
+The Chase Ink business cards include four powerful cards that routinely offer enticing welcome bonuses, competitive earning categories and, most importantly, an opportunity to accumulate a ton of valuable Chase Ultimate Rewards points.
 The best part?
 You don’t need a large corporation to be eligible.
 As long as you generate some income on the side, Chase considers you a small business owner, making you a potential candidate for one or more Ink cards.

 But with four options to choose from, which Chase Ink business card is right for your small business?
 Let’s dive into the features and benefits of each Ink card and help you make an informed choice that will not only boost your business but also maximize your rewards potential.